Why do I have to pay a deposit?

 How do I change my credit card's expiry date?

-Sign into our online portal, go into your profile and make the change there.
+Sign into your ACCOUNT, go into your profile and make the change there.

 Why do I have to pay an application fee every time I move?